-The purpose of this club shall be to promote the RCMC program and related group activities by providing financial and moral support deemed appropriate by the RCMC Faculty and the membersip of The Club.
-Groups so supported include Marching Band, Winter Guard, Wind Ensemble/Symphony, Symphonic Band, Jazz Band and Drum Line.
+The purpose of this organization shall be to promote the RCMC program and related group activities by providing financial and moral support deemed appropriate by the RCMC Band Director and the membership of RCMC.
+Groups so supported include Marching Band, Winter Guard, Winter Drumline, and all Concert and Jazz Ensembles.
 This organization will not seek to control the policies of any of the performing groups or the policies of the Band Director.

 ARTICLE III - MEMBERSHIP:

-Section 1 – A member shall be defined as – Any parent or legal guardian with a student enrolled in t he Rancho Cucamonga High School Marching Band.
+Section 1 – A member shall be defined as – Any parent or legal guardian with a student enrolled in RCMC.

 Section 2 – All members shall hold one vote.

 Section 3 – All members shall constitute the “membership” or “Boosters”.

 Section 4 – All parents of band students, who have graduated from the RCMC program, as well as said graduated band students, are considered alumni.
 All alumni members who wish to continue helping the RCMC program via volunteerism at special events and/or fundraisers shall be encouraged to do so, at the discretion of the Band Director.

 Section 1 - The Executive BOARD of Directors (hereinafter the “BOARD”) shall consist of the Elected Officers, Band Director, and Committee Chairpersons.
 The BOARD shall be responsible for activities within the organization that require budgeted financial commitment by the